mattermost-community/mattermost-plugin-msteams-meetings/README.md

 ## Contact Us

-- For Mattermost Enterprise or Professional customers, please open a support case.
 - For questions, suggestions, and help, visit the [Plugin: Microsoft Teams Meetings](https://community.mattermost.com/core/channels/plugin-microsoft-teams-meetings) on our Community server.
 - To report a bug, please [open an issue](https://github.com/mattermost/mattermost-plugin-msteams-meetings/issues).